First Lady Melania Trump Was A No-Show At The Unveiling Of The White House Christmas Decor

 The First Lady’s press guide also had a message that wished everyone a Merry Christmas.

-“This is a joyous time of year when we decorate the White House for the Christmas season,” the first lady said in an official statement.
+“This is a joyous time of year when we decorate the White House for the Christmas season,” the First Lady said in an official statement.

 “Our theme honors the heart and spirit of the American people….
 On behalf of my family, we wish everyone a very Merry Christmas and a Happy New Year.”

 There was no mention of Chanukah, the holiday celebrated by at least part of the Trump family, with no visible nod to the holiday anywhere within the White House.
 The winter holiday celebrated by the Jewish people, including Jared Kushner, Ivanka Trump, and their children begins next week.